 fastboot oem unlock-go (if the above command fails)

-Step 7: If the confirmation screen appears on your device.
-Use Volume Up button to highlight Yes and press Power button to select it.
-This will begin bootloader unlock process.
-If the confirmation screen doesn’t appear then you can skip this step.
+- If the confirmation screen appears on your device, use the Volume Up button to highlight Yes and press the Power button to select it.
+It will begin the bootloader unlock process.
+If the confirmation screen doesn’t appear, then you can skip this step.

-That’s it with this tutorial on how to unlock bootloader on Android via Fastboot.
+That’s it for this tutorial on how to unlock the bootloader on Android via Fastboot.